 Secure Autonomous Rover Under Simulated Electronic Warfare

-A cyber-resilient autonomous rover system with a TLS-protected control dashboard, live telemetry, and software-only communication fault simulation.
+A cyber-resilient autonomous rover system with a secure browser dashboard, live telemetry, and software-only communication fault simulation.

 Author: Andrei-Cristian Popescu